learn-co-students/chicago-ds-080519/Module 1/project-guidelines/README.md

 ## Specifics:
 ### This project is in groups
-- Group A: Tayo Akigbogun + Michelle Kim
+- Group A: Kate + Sebastian
-- Group B: Peter Haferl + Ramin Ostad
+- Group B: John + Philip
-- Group C: Xin Xue + William Sundstrom
+- Group C: Bailey + Ahmed
-- Group D: Ian Reinert + Michael Nkwantabisa + Cory Gough
+- Group D: Logan + Aktan
-- Group E: Kyle Hayes + George Haws
-- Group F: Yijing Li + Blanche Sonia Ngo Mahop
-- Group G: Marissa Eppes + Melissa Rodriguez
-- Group H: Kaleb Nyquist + Sisay Filate

 ### Timeline

-7/26 Friday - Project Assignment
+8/16 Friday - Project Assignment
  - schedule Monday check in with coach

-7/29 Monday - Check in with coaches
+8/19 Monday - Check in
  - review data cleaning
  - provide url of project repository
  - review at least one table/chart
  - review work plan created for how teammates will approach and divide work

-7/30 Tuesday - Demo presentation with feedback from instructors
+8/20 Tuesday - Demo presentation with feedback from instructors
  - have polished draft of deck completed
  - have polished version of jupyter notebook completed

-7/31 Wednesday
+8/21 Wednesday
  - afternoon project presentation
  - science fair open to staff and fellow students